10.2 Binary Search Insertion Point¶

 Although this method works, it includes linear search, resulting in a time complexity of \(O(n)\).
 When the array contains many duplicate target elements, this method is very inefficient.

 Now consider extending the binary search code.
-As shown in Figure 10-6, the overall process remains unchanged: calculate the midpoint index \(m\) in each round, then compare target with nums[m], divided into the following cases:
+As shown in Figure 10-6, the overall process remains unchanged: in each iteration, we first compute the midpoint index \(m\), then compare target with nums[m], leading to the following cases:

 - When

-nums[m] < targetornums[m] > target, it meanstargethas not been found yet, so use the ordinary binary search interval narrowing operation to make pointers \(i\) and \(j\) approachtarget. - When
+nums[m] < targetornums[m] > target, it meanstargethas not been found yet, so use the standard interval-shrinking operation of binary search to move pointers \(i\) and \(j\) closer totarget. - When

 After the loop completes, \(i\) points to the leftmost target, and \(j\) points to the first element less than target, so index \(i\) is the insertion point.